-The Shakers do not consider it safe to do as the Economists have done in regard to the relations of the sexes, but have rules prohibiting one man and one woman from being alone in their houses or riding or walking.
-They say "The confession of sin to elders of their own sexes, appointed for the purpose, we believe to be the door of hope to the soul, and one which every sin sick soul seizes with avidity.
-As all the secret actions of men are open and known to God, therefore a confession made in secret, though professedly made to God, can bring nothing to light.
-But let the sinner appear in the presence of a faithful servant of Christ, and there confess honestly his every secret sin, one by one, of whatever nature or name, and faithfully lay open his whole life, without any covering or disguise, and he will then feel a humiliating sense of himself, in the presence of God, in a manner which he never experienced before."
+The Shakers do not consider it safe to do as the Economists have done in regard to the relations of the sexes, but have rules prohibiting one man and one woman from being alone in their houses or riding or walking. say "The confession of sin to elders of their own sexes, appointed for the purpose, we believe to be the door of hope to the soul, and one which every sin sick soul seizes with avid-As all the secret actions of men are open and known to God, therefore a confession made in secret, though professedly made to God, can bring nothing to light.
+But let the sinner appear in the presence of a faithful servant of Christ, and there confess honestly his every secret sin, one by one, of whatever nature or name, and faithfully lay open his whole life, without any covering or disguise, and he will then feel a humiliating sense of himself, in the presence of God, in a manner which he never experienced before.

-The Shakers are Spiritualists, having had the manifestations prior to the appearance at
+The Shakers are Spiritualists, having had the manifestations prior to the appearance at Hydesville.

-THE PERFECTIONISTS OF ONEIDA AND WALLING.
+THE PERFECTIONISTS OF ONEIDA AND WALLING

 FORD.
 This is a peculiar community.
 It was founded by its present leader, John H. Noyes, and has in many ways proved very successful.
-In 1874 there were 283 members.
-They call themselves "Perfectionists," by which they mean "immediate and total cessation from oin."
+In themselves "Perfectionists," by which they mean "immediate and total ceasation from sin."
 They believe in healing by united prayer, and give numerous instances in illustration of this.